JensenNick/huawei_solar_pees/README.md

 ## 2. Flow and Definitions

 The diagram below shows the definitions used for the power- and energy flows between the Solar PV, House, Battery, and Grid.
 These definitions are used in the naming convention of the custom sensors included in the *"Huawei Solar PEES package"*.
-The diagram is straightforward but take a moment to study it to get acquainted with the definitions used.
+The diagram is fairly straightforward but take a moment to study it to get acquainted with the definitions used.

 ![Definitions and Flows](pictures/flows_definitions.jpg)

 > :bulb: ***In the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki) you will find an overview and a more detailed description of all sensors included in the "Huawei Solar PEES package".***

 ## 3. Installation
-The custom sensors included in the *"Huawei Solar PEES package"* are available for download as a single file, a "package".
+The custom sensors included in the *"Huawei Solar PEES package"* are available for download as two files, intended to be "installed" as a "package".
 You can read more about packages in the Home Assistant documentation [Packages](<https://www.home-assistant.io/docs/configuration/packages/>).

 ### 3.1 Package "Installation"
-As mentioned the "installation" is very straight forward and each step is described in the bulleted list below.
-So just for the overview - the process includes configuring your configuration.yaml file, creating a directory/folder for the *"Huawei Solar PEES package file"* and copy/paste the package file into the directory/folder you have created.
-The package file also includes this short instruction.
+The "installation" is very straight forward.
+Each step is described in the bulleted list below.
+So just for the overview - the process includes configuring your configuration.yaml file, creating a directory/folder for the *"Huawei Solar PEES package"* files and copy/pasting the package files into the directory/folder you have created.
+The package files also includes similar short instructions.

-* Open Studio Code Server (your code editor) and ad the following two lines to your `configuration.yaml` file.
+* Open Studio Code Server (or your choise of code editor) and **ad the following two lines** to your `configuration.yaml` file.
 ```yaml
 home assistant:
   packages: !include_dir_named packages
 ```
-* Create a directory/folder named `packages` in the `CONFIG` directory/folder (the main directory/folder).
+* **Create a directory/folder** named `packages` in the `CONFIG` directory/folder (the main directory/folder).
-* Copy the package file [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) into your `packages` directory/folder.
+* **Copy/paste the package files** [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) and [huawei_solar_input.yaml](packages/huawei_solar_input.yaml) into your `packages` directory/folder.<br> The *huawei_solar_input.yaml* file is necessarry although you do not wish to provide your own electricity price sensor or take advantage of the efficiency corrected input power sensor (see below), because of dependencies between the two files included in the "package".

 > :bulb: *That is it.
-That is all the "installation" you need to do.
-Next you will have too setup your sensors.*
+That is all the "installation" you need to do in order to be up and running with all the custom sensors included in the "Huawei Solar PEES package" - provided that you are using the default names for the input sensor.*

+> :exclamation: **Restart Home Assistant and refresh your browser** :exclamation:

 If you wish, you may alternatively download package file including the latest Release Note and supplemental documents like this README from the [Releases Page](https://github.com/JensenNick/huawei_solar_pees/releases), where you will also find previous releases.

 ### 3.2 Input Sensors and Settings
 For the custom sensors to work properly you need to make sure that the naming of your input sensors is correct.
 As mentioned, the custom sensor rely on three types of power sensors from the *"Huawei Solar integration by wlcrs"* and two electricity price sensors from the *"Energi Data Service integration by MTrab"*.

-#### Power Sensors
+#### Power Sensors (optional)
-The three types of input sensors from the *"Huawei Solar integration by wlcrs"* are `inverter_input_power`, `power_meter_active_power` and `battery_charge_discharge_power`.
-The naming used in the package file corresponds to the default naming used in the *"Huawei Solar integration"* - so if you just stick with that, you do not need to edit anything.
+The three types of input sensors from the *"Huawei Solar integration by wlcrs"* are `inverter_input_power`/`inverter_input_power_2` (if you have two inverters), `power_meter_active_power` and `battery_charge_discharge_power`.
+The naming used in the package file corresponds to the default naming used in the *"Huawei Solar integration"* - I suggest you stick with thosenames so you do not need to edit anything (now and in case of new releases).

-In the package file [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) you will find the following text lines (not part of the code) which allows for an easy global edit if you need to edit the names of your power input sensors.
+In the package file [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) you will find the following text lines (# = text / not part of the code) which allows for an easy global edit if you need to edit the names of your power input sensors.

 ```yaml
 # - 'sensor.inverter_input_power' (from the Huawei Solar integration)